-You’ll want to budget a few hours to enjoy this experience to the fullest.
-Professional comedy theatre, a terrific four-course meal, and surprising plot twists will all make for an enjoyable evening with your partner or a friend.
+You’ll want to budget a few hours to enjoy this experience.
+Professional comedy theatre, a terrific four-course meal, and surprising plot twists will make for an enjoyable evening with your partner or a friend.
 Check the website for tickets and showtimes.

 10. Summer Concert Series

 The City of Troy presents “Summer Sensation,” a series of open-air concerts, in Boulan Park.
 The night concerts go from 6:30-8:30 pm on select Thursdays during the summer months.